 - Learn about and experience the vital conservation work being done for this enigmatic species

-- Join researchers of the wildlife charity CALLISTO, exploring remote bear territory and habitat of other mammals like Wolf, European Otter and Red Deer
+- Join researchers of the wildlife charity CALLISTO, exploring remote bear territory and habitat of other mammals like Wolf, European Otter, and Roe Deer

-- Reload your batteries as you walk amazing trails in a truly unspoilt and little known paradise
+- Reload your batteries as you walk amazing trails in a truly unspoiled and little-known paradise

 Day 1 - Arrival in Thessaloniki